flintlang/flint/docs/language_guide.md

 Flint supports special safe operations when handling assets, such as Ether.
 They help ensure the contract's state consistently represents its Ether value, preventing attacks such as TheDAO.

-An simple use of Assets:
+A simple use of Assets:
 ```swift
 contract Wallet {
   var owner: Address